nishantb06/nishantb06/README.md

 - 👨‍💻 All of my projects are available on [Github](https://github.com/nishantb06)

-- 💬 Areas of Interest **Data Science, Computer Vision, Continual Learning**
+- 💬 Areas of Interest **Data Science, Computer Vision, Image Processing**

 - 📫 How to reach me **nbhansali06@gmail.com**